jamesmarlowe/lua-resty-hmac/README.md

 Methods
 =======

-All of the commands return either something that evaluates to true on success and nil and an error message on failure.
+All of the commands return either something that evaluates to true on success, or `nil` and an error message on failure.

 new
 ---
-`syntax: hm, err = hmac:new("SigningKey")
+`syntax: hm, err = hmac:new("SigningKey")`

 Creates a signing object.
 In case of failures, returns `nil` and a string describing the error.